 - Target customer changed

-- New, emerging market becoming the focus of your leadership team (and they are people you know nothing about yet)
+- New, emerging markets becoming the focus of your leadership team (and they are people you know nothing about yet)

 - There are suddenly new uses of your product (producing alcohol for hand sanitizer instead of cocktails is a great example)